Dick Williams: Major leagues

+In his final two years playing for the Red Sox, Williams only had a total 229 plate appearances.
 His two-year playing career in Boston was uneventful, except for one occasion.
 On June 27, 1963, Williams was victimized by one of the greatest catches in Fenway Park history.
 His long drive to the opposite field was snagged by Cleveland right fielder Al Luplow, who made a leaping catch at the wall and tumbled into the bullpen with the ball in his grasp.